18F/handbook/_pages/training-and-development/index.md

 ### Guilds, Communities of practice, and working groups

-TS has a [collection of communities]({{site.baseurl}}/training-and-development/working-groups-and-guilds-101/) to help develop best practices, provide training, explore new ideas, and help solve thorny issues.
+TTS has a [collection of communities]({{site.baseurl}}/training-and-development/working-groups-and-guilds-101/) to help develop best practices, provide training, explore new ideas, and help solve thorny issues.
 Most meet regularly and hold discussion related to a central theme.

 ### Supervisor training